ultimate271/notes/gibson/neuromancer07.md

 “Never mind,” Case said, turning up the collar of his jacket, “we’ll get the poor fucker a new pancreas or something.”

+## The group enters the bazaar, as they continue to hone in on their target
 ONCE THEY ENTERED the bazaar, the Finn brightened noticeably, as though he were comforted by the crowd density and the sense of enclosure.
 They walked with the Armenian along a broad concourse, beneath soot-stained sheets of plastic and